Addressing Capital-Intensive Challenges in Cleantech Funding

 Government Incentives and Support

 Government incentives, such as tax credits and grants, play a pivotal role in bridging funding gaps.
-These programs reduce operational costs and provide stability during critical growth phases, helping startups survive the capital-intensive “valley of death” between pilot and commercial scale.
+These programs reduce operational costs and provide stability during critical growth phases, helping clean tech start ups survive the capital-intensive “valley of death” between pilot and commercial scale.

-To overcome these challenges, the cleantech sector is embracing new models:
+To overcome these clean tech funding challenges, the cleantech sector is embracing new models:

-• Equipment Leasing & Milestone-Based Funding: These approaches align investment with technical progress, reducing risk for investors and supporting long-term growth.
+• Equipment Leasing & Milestone-Based Funding: These approaches align investment with technical progress.
+This reduces risk for investors and supports long-term growth.

 • Debt Financing: Debt rounds are increasingly used for late-stage projects, especially in renewable energy, enabling grid-level solutions and project scalability.